Contact: DOOR Program National Office

 Groups experience the city and learn about it through volunteering at a variety of community agencies already present in the community, including soup kitchens and homeless shelters.
 Groups stay at facilities in the city, hear a local perspective on the city, use public transportation when available, interact with people of the city and reflect on their experiences.

 Project/Focus: Reach Beyond Mission is a fully planned youth mission experience.
 Youth join youth from other churches across the country to explore issues of culture, gender, and poverty in an urban setting.
-Participants volunteer at numerous metropolitan area non-profits working with the homeless, low-income families, children, people with disabilities and the elderly.
-Reach Beyond Mission provides speakers, age-appropriate activities, and discussion starters to help young people explore the biblical, theological, economic, social and political issues related to poverty.
+Participants volunteer at numerous metropolitan area organization and ministries working with experiencing homelessness and/or food insecurity as well as people living on low fixed incomes.
+Reach Beyond Mission provides speakers, age-appropriate activities, and a justice focused biblical, theological, economic, social, and political issues related to poverty.

 Educational/Advocacy Components: It is life-changing when youth are challenged to move beyond feeling warm and fuzzy about helping others and begin to explore how to spend a lifetime changing the system which causes poverty.
 It is life-changing when youth begin to recognize that racism, sexism, and all the other "isms" are more than attitudes and that those "isms" have provoked real actions which have left many of God's children marginalized and disadvantaged.
 It is life-changing when youth begin to understand that they have power to make an impact with their votes, through their career choices, and with how they spend their money.